samprietoserrano/fraktur-ocr-transcription/README.md

 ### Text Cleaning

 Next, I moved into post-processing the extracted text with a handful of NLP open-source software.
 After smaller corrections, I faced the need to spell check the 550k words in the corpus.
-I found that all other spell checking tools seemed to not handle the historical vocabulary, I ended up creating and feeding my own dictionary of German words from 1500-1800 to PySpellChecker.
+I found that all other spell checking tools<sup>1</sup> seemed to not handle the historical vocabulary, so I ended up creating my own dictionary of German words from 1500-1800 to feed into PySpellChecker.

 Finally, I was able to bring all text, images, and tables together into a Docx document that is readable, editable, and searchable for specific content depending on the research goals.
-In the `output-txt` folder there is also the plain text files for every page.
+This document is found in the `output-txt` folder, along with the plain text files for every page.

+<sup>1</sup> e.g. DeepL Translator, LanguageTool, Sapling, Arvin, MentorDunden, Google Translate

 ## Script pipeline